beartype/beartype/doc/src/code.rst

      micro-optimizations.

 #. **Error phase.** In this slow second pass, each call to a callable decorated
-   by ``@beartype`` that fails the fast first pass (due to one or more parameters or return values failing to satisfy these hints) recursively discovers the exact underlying cause of that failure and raises a human-readable exception precisely detailing that cause. ``@beartype`` does *not* optimize this phase whatsoever.
+   by :func:`beartype.beartype` that fails the fast first pass (due to one or more parameters or return values failing to satisfy these hints) recursively discovers the exact underlying cause of that failure and raises a human-readable exception precisely detailing that cause.
+   :func:`beartype.beartype` does *not* optimize this phase whatsoever.
 Whereas the implementation of the first phase is uniquely specific to each decorated callable and constrained to O(1) constant-time non-recursive operation, the implementation of the second phase is generically shared between all decorated callables and generalized to O(n) linear-time recursive operation.
    Efficiency no longer matters when you're raising exceptions.
 Exception handling is slow in any language and doubly slow in `dynamically-typed`_ (and mostly interpreted) languages like Python, which means that performance is mostly a non-concern in "cold" code paths guaranteed to raise exceptions.
    This phase is only *conditionally* performed when the first phase fails by:

    * The slow-as-molasses ``get_beartype_violation()`` function declared in the `"beartype._decor._error.errormain" submodule <beartype errormain_>`__,